dfinity/portal/docs/samples/t-ecdsa-sample.md

     try {

-      //request the management canister to generate an ECDSA public key let { public_key } = await ic.ecdsa_public_key({
+      //request the management canister to compute an ECDSA public key let { public_key } = await ic.ecdsa_public_key({

           //When `null`, it defaults to getting the public key of the canister that makes this call